Andolatam/api-docs/source/includes/_shipping.md

       "cancelled": false
 }
 ```
-Through this endpoints the users can get full data of their shipments.
-This information is useful to users can view the tracking and current status of their shipments.
+The users can get useful information to view the tracking and current status of their shipments.
+In order to begin a new shipment history a Bearer Token is needed from Login endpoint.

 ### HTTP Request